 Top tips for securing your Education IT network

 With the challenges of poor funding and a lack of resources, the Education sector should focus its efforts on minimizing the risk of a cyberattack, rather than a reactive attitude after one has happened.

 Providing basic training for all users of your network is one way to mitigate the effects of a lack of funding and resource.

-This can be something as simple as sharing a handbook with staff and students including information about what to look out for, and tips for practising good cybersecurity hygiene.
+This can be something as simple as sharing a handbook with staff and students including information about what to look out for, and tips for practicing good cybersecurity hygiene.
 Giving people the necessary information to protect the network at all access points, could reduce the number of incidents caused by human error.

 Another cost-effective way to protect the safety of your institution and its students is to implement a user-friendly multi-factor authentication (MFA) tool.

-Including that extra security step for users who are logging onto the network will help prevent unauthorised access.
+Including that extra security step for users who are logging onto the network will help prevent unauthorized access.
 An easy-to-use platform should be high on your list of things to look for in an MFA provider.